pgbarletta/locuaz/docs/source/basicconcepts.rst

 -------------

 *locuaz* is a protocol for the *in silico* optimization of antibodies and nanobodies.
 The procedure begins with a random mutation in the binder sequence.
-Subsequently, the bound conformations are sampled through molecular dynamics simulations, and the target and binder interactions are assessed using various scoring functions.
+Subsequently, the bound conformations are minimized, equilibrated with a NVT run and then sampled through a NPT molecular dynamics simulation, so the target and binder interactions can be assessed using various scoring functions.
 Finally, a consensus criterion is applied to the binding scores in order to accept or reject the mutation.
 This process is repeated iteratively to explore new sequences with potentially improved affinities towards their targets.
 If the mutation does not significantly improve the affinity, then the mutants are discarded and a new set of mutants are generated, based on the original complex(es).
 This workflow is outlined in Figure 1.

 .. figure:: ./resources/protocol_workflow_simple.png